 A shocking 276 people are declared insolvent or bankrupt every day.
 [1c] So it’s never too early to reassess our attitude towards debt.

 Borrowing money isn’t necessarily a bad thing, but if you find yourself borrowing to pay your monthly bills – and that includes using your credit card or dipping in to your overdraft – that’s not going to be sustainable in the long run.

+So how can you burst out of the debt bubble?
 Here are five rules to live by that can help you take control of your debt: